 The best type of pepper to use for roasting is the fat bell peppers.
 You can make this salad with green peppers, red peppers or a mix of both.

 I like this best with a mix of red and green but if I had to choose between them I’d go for red because they’re sweeter.

 On this occasion I made it with mainly green peppers because I had soo many off them dripping off the plants I thought I’d better use some of them up!

-How to Prepare the Peppers & Onion for Roasted Pepper Salad
+How to Prepare the Peppers & Onion for this Roasted Pepper Salad Recipe

 Wash the peppers and place them, along with 1 whole onion into a baking tray and cover the baking tray with silver foil.